 a.
 Tell it not in Gath: The city of Gath belonged to the Philistines, and it hurt Micah to think that the Philistines would rejoice at the pain of God’s people.

 b.
-In Beth Aphrah roll yourself in the dust: Following to the end of the chapter, Micah used puns and plays on words to talk about the judgment coming upon the cities of Judah.
+In Beth Aphrah roll yourself in the dust: Continuing to the end of the chapter, Micah uses puns and plays on words to talk about the judgment coming upon the cities of Judah.
 These towns were clustered in the Shephelah – the lowlands between the coastal region and the mountains of Judah.

 i.
 Though Micah used puns, this wasn’t about clever word games – it went back to the ancient idea that a name wasn’t just your name but that it described your character and your destiny, sometimes prophetically.
 In showing how the name of these cities was in some way a prophecy of their destiny, Micah showed how our character becomes our future.

 c.
 Beth Aphrah: To Micah, Aphrah sounded like the Hebrew word for dust, so he told the citizens of Beth Aphrah to roll in the dust in anticipation of coming judgment.

 d.
 Shaphir: The name of this town sounded like the word for beautiful.
 It wouldn’t be beautiful for long, and Micah warned the citizens of Shaphir to prepare for judgment.